jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

   attachment list for articles that have attachments.
 If 'No' is selected, no date will be added to the attachment list.

-* **Format string for modification date:** You may select the format for the modification date by using the format used by the PHP strftime() function.
-Search the web with 'PHP strftime' for examples.
-The default format (%x %H:%M) gives dates with 24-hour time like 4/28/2008 14:21.
-To remove the time of day part, leave out the "%H:%M" part.
-Note that MS Windows and Linux PHP implementations may differ in some of the codes that they support.
+* **Format string for modification date:**
+  You may select the format for the displayed creation and modification dates by giving a format string like ones used by the Joomla `JDate::format()` function (which is based on the PHP dateformat function).
+Search the web with 'PHP date' for examples.
+Note that JDate handles translation of month/day names as necessary.
+The default format string (Y-m-d H:M) gives dates with 24-hour time like 2013-01-05 16:21.
+To remove the time-of-day part, leave out the 'H:M' part.

 * **Attachments list order:** This option allows you to specify the order in which attachments will be listed in the attachments lists.
 Most of the